AngusDujw/Diversity-Driven-Synthesis/readme.md

     ```

 2. **Install required packages**:
-   You don’t need to create a new environment; simply ensure that you have the packages listed in requirements.txt.
+   You don’t need to create a new environment; simply ensure that you have compatible versions of CUDA and PyTorch installed.
-    ```bash
-    pip install -r requirements.txt
-    ```

-> **Note**: Ensure you have the correct versions of CUDA, PyTorch, and other dependencies as listed in the `requirements.txt`.

 ---

 ## 🚀 Usage